It is not always possible to use the paper-based end-of-the-year activities due to different circumstances i.e. Covid-19 in 2020.

 - Create a graduation slideshow video for students who are leaving/graduating.

 End of the Year Activities: This resource contains 6 different activities you can do with your students during the last few weeks of school.
 Students will work on a Letter Writing Activity, School Year Reflections Memory Book, Read It Book Recommendations, Six-Word Memoirs, Thank You Cards, and a Summer Creative Writing Assignment.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 - Graduation Songs for End of the Year Slideshows

-- The Importance of End of the Year Teacher Reflections
+- The Importance of End-of-the-Year Teacher Reflections

-- 6 Amazing End of the School Year Activities
+- 6 Amazing End of the School-Year Activities